skamranahmed/skamranahmed/README.md

 ## I'm a Student, Developer, and Sci-fi fam!
 - 🔭 I’m currently doing a Chatbot Developer Internship
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👩‍👨‍ I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Learn more about Software Development Cycle
 - ⚡ Fun fact: I am an avid Quora user and a vivid book lover

 ### Connect with me: